jy492330/Image_Script_Phase1-2/README.md

 # Image Script (CS5004 Mini-Project 8)
-2nd phase of an MVC application created in Java
+2nd phase of the MVC application in Java

 ## Table of Contents